 - the use of immunosuppressant medications

 - having a health condition that affects immunity

 Will shingles go away without treatment?

 The first symptoms of shingles are often pain, tingling, itching, and then a rash.
-The rash often forms a band around one side of the trunk.
+The rash often forms a band around one side of the body.
 In time, blisters can form.
-These usually heal within 2–4 weeks, but some people have ongoing pain known as postherpetic neuralgia.
+These usually scab over and heal within 2–4 weeks, but some people have ongoing pain known as postherpetic neuralgia.

 It is best to contact a doctor for advice if a person develops a rash.
 There are other conditions that can resemble shingles, and a doctor may order tests to confirm the diagnosis.